-The Digital Print Center is responsible for printing the Bar Bulletin and its inserts, booklets, letterhead, brochures, newsletters and a variety of publications for State Bar departments, the Center for Legal Education, sections, divisions, committees, and external customers.
-In addition, mailing services are performed for the Bar Bulletin and publications for internal and external entities.
+The Digital Print Center produces booklets, letterhead, brochures, newsletters and a variety of publications for State Bar departments, the Center for Legal Education, sections, divisions, committees, and external customers.
+In addition, mailing services are performed for internal and external entities.